Conduitry/cheap-watch/README.md

 **Cheap Watch** is a small, simple, dependency-free, cross-platform file system watcher for Node.js 8+.

-It began life as part of [Defiler](https://github.com/Conduitry/defiler) and was then prettied up and extracted into its own library.

 ## Constructor

 ### `new CheapWatch({ dir, filter, watch = true, debounce = 10 })`

 - `dir` - The directory whose contents to watch.
 It's recommended, though not required, for this to be an absolute path, say one returned by `path.resolve`.
 - `filter({ path, stats })` - _(optional)_ A function to decide whether a given file or directory should be watched.
 It's passed an object containing the file or directory's relative `path` and its `stats`.
 It should return `true` or `false` (or a `Promise` resolving to one of those).
 Returning `false` for a directory means that none of its contents will be watched.
-You can use `stats.isFile()` and `stats.isDirectory()` to determine whether this is a file or a directory.
 - `watch` - _(optional)_ Whether to actually watch the directory for changes.
 Defaults to `true`.
-If `false`, you can retrieve all of the files within a given directory along with their `Stats` but changes will not actually be watched.
+If `false`, you can retrieve all of the files and directories within a given directory along with their `Stats` but changes will not actually be monitored.
 - `debounce` - _(optional)_ Length of timeout in milliseconds to use to debounce incoming events from `fs.watch`.
 Defaults to 10.
 Multiple events are often emitted for a single change, and events can also be emitted before `fs.stat` reports the changes.
-Cheap Watch will wait until `debounce` milliseconds have passed since the last `fs.watch` event for a file before reporting it.
+Cheap Watch will wait until `debounce` milliseconds have passed since the last `fs.watch` event for a file or directory before reporting it.
 The default of 10ms Works On My Machine.

 ## Methods

 ### `cheapWatch.init()`

-Initialize the watcher, traverse the directory to find the initial files, and set up watchers to look for changes.
+Initialize the watcher, traverse the directory to find the initial files and directories, and set up watchers to look for changes.

-This returns a `Promise` that resolves to an array of `{ path, stats }` object, one per file. `path` is a relative path from the `CheapWatch`'s `dir`, and `stats` is the `Stats` object for the file.
+This returns a `Promise` that resolves once the initial contents of the directory have been traversed and all of the watchers have been set up.

 ### `cheapWatch.close()`

 Close all `FSWatcher` instances, and stop watching for file changes.

+## Properties

+### `cheapWatch.files`

+A `Map` of the watched files and directories.
+Each key is a relative path from the `CheapWatch`'s `dir`, and each value is a `Stats` object for the file or directory.
+This is kept up to date as files are changed on disk.

+You can use `stats.isFile()` and `stats.isDirectory()` to determine whether something is a file or a directory.

 ## Events

-`CheapWatch` is a subclass of `EventEmitter`, and emits two events to report a new or update file or to report a deleted file.
+`CheapWatch` is a subclass of `EventEmitter`, and emits two events to report a new, updated, or deleted file or directory.

 ### `+` `{ path, stats }`

-A `+` event is emitted with an object containing a `path` string and a `stats` object whenever a watched file is created or updated.
+A `+` event is emitted with an object containing a `path` string and a `stats` object whenever a watched file or directory is created or updated.

-### `-` `{ path }`
+### `-` `{ path, stats }`

-A `-` event is emitted with an object containing a `path` string whenever a watched file is deleted.
+A `-` event is emitted with an object containing a `path` string and a `stats` object whenever a watched file or directory is deleted. `stats` will be the most recent `Stats` collected for the file or directory before it was deleted.

 ## Usage